georgexyz19/georgexyz.com/content/posts/good-python-learning-resources.md

 something up quickly.

-A presentation on youtube titled [Recursion for Beginners: A Beginner's Guide to Recursion](https://youtu.be/AfBqVVKg4GE) by Al Sweigart is also worth checking out.
+A presentation on youtube titled [Recursion for Beginners: A Beginner's Guide to Recursion](https://youtu.be/AfBqVVKg4GE) by Al Sweigart is also worth watching.

 #### Google's Python Class